 When H-1B sponsorship is initiated here at UCF, it is always recommended that OPT be exhausted prior (if applicable).
-This option gives the beneficiary more time in the country and allows them to plan for their career goals accordingly.
+This option gives an individual more time in the country and allows them to plan for their career goals accordingly.
 The natural progression that we see most often is F-1 to OPT, OPT to OPT STEM Extension (if applicable), OPT to H-1B (up to the maximum allowed), H-1B to Permanent Residency.

 |USCIS Government Filing Fee||$460|